Richmond, New South Wales: Education

-Richmond has a range of educational facilities, from primary and high schools to Technical and Further Education (TAFE), including a private Registered Training Organisation (RTO), National Training Masters and the Hawkesbury Campus of Western Sydney University.
+Richmond has a range of educational facilities, from primary and high schools to Technical and Further Education (TAFE) and the Hawkesbury Campus of Western Sydney University originally Hawkesbury Agricultural College.

-There are three primary schools in Richmond (although there are many more in the Richmond/Hawkesbury area): Richmond Public School, Hobartville Public School and St Monica's Primary School, a comprehensive Catholic school.
-Richmond High School is the only High School in the town of Richmond, as Colo High School draws from the area west of Richmond and Windsor High School to the east.
+There are three primary schools in Richmond: Richmond Public School, Hobartville Public School and St Monica's Catholic Primary School.
+High Schools located in Richmond are Richmond High School and Centre of Excellence in Agriculture Education (Richmond Agriculture College-partnered with TAFE and WSU).

 Geography

 The expansion of the Sydney suburban area has almost reached Richmond and it is now considered to be an outer suburb of Sydney.
 Bells Line of Road which leads into, over and across the Blue Mountains, finishing in Lithgow, starts in Richmond.
-Richmond railway station is the terminus of the Richmond branch of the North Shore & Western Line of the Sydney Trains network.
+Richmond railway station is the terminus of the Richmond branch.
 Richmond is surrounded by the 329 km2 Richmond Woodlands Important Bird Area, identified as such by BirdLife International because of the importance of the patches of remnant eucalypt woodland it contains for endangered regent honeyeaters and swift parrots.
+Numerous times Richmond area has been flooded as its staying near to Hawkesbury River.

+Richmond is surrounded by 1327 hectares land of Western Sydney University Hawkesbury campus, 270 hectares land of RAAF Base Richmond Airport and Richmond Lowlands near Hawkesbury River.
+So it is the one and only isolated town in Sydney without having high density housing and population.

+Transport

+Richmond is connected with road, rail, water (Hawkebury River) and air (RAAF Base Richmond) network.
+Major roads are Richmond Road to Blacktown, M7 and Sydney; Hawkesbury Valley Way to Windsor, A2, M2 and Sydney; Bells Line of Road to Kurrajong, Bilpin and Lithgow; Londonderry Road to Penrith and Castlereagh Road to Blue Mountains and Penrith.
+Richmond Railway Station which is a terminus, serves T1 and T5 Sydney Train Networks in Richmond railway line with a service every half an hour to Sydney Central or Leppington.
+RAAF Base Richmond is a Defence Airport whereas nearby public airports are Sydney Airport and Western Sydney Airport (under construction).
+Bus services are to Windsor, Penrith (via Londonderry and Agnes Banks), Kurrajong, Bligh Park, Grose Vale, Berambing and night bus service to Sydney (Town Hall Park St).
+Hawkesbury River is the main reason settlement happened in the Richmond area with boats and cruises.
+Still people are using river for recreational purposes.